-Being new to the organization and community, I thought I would introduce myself briefly.
-I was raised in Pewaukee, Wisconsin and earned a bachelor'sdegree from the University of Wisconsin-Whitewater where I studied history and social studies.
+Being fairly new to the organization and community, I thought I would introduce myself briefly.
+I was raised in Pewaukee, Wisconsin and earned a bachelor's degree from the University of Wisconsin-Whitewater where I studied history and social studies.
 I taught middle and high school students history and government in Waukesha, Wisconsin and Bradley Central Junior High School in Bradley, Illinois.
 I also coached basketball, track, drove a school bus, and coordinated field trips for my students.
 In 1991, I led a program for urban and rural teenagers living in poverty for Kankakee Community College and became Dean of Students/Athletic Director of Bradley Central.
 I earned my master's degree in educational leadership from Illinois State University in 1992.
 I also earned 21 graduate credits beyond my master's degree in school leadership from Western Michigan University.
 I served as the high school principal in Olivet for eight years and eleven as superintendent.
 It has always been my goal to give students hope and the tools needed to fulfill their dreams and potential.
 With an amazing team of people, we were able to make Olivet a great place to be a student and educator.
 We developed numerous partnerships with Olivet College, the Calhoun Intermediate School District and Battle Creek Schools to offer a broad range of options for our students in an effort to give them the knowledge and skills to build and sustain their hope for a bright future despite a vastly changing global economy.
 In 2011, I became the superintendent of the Livingston Educational Service Agency in Howell.
 Service agencies (also known as Intermediate School Districts) provide a natural fit for someone who is interested in helping develop collaborative partnerships between educational institutions, non-profits, and the business community.
 Becoming Superintendent of Kalamazoo RESA is a dream come true for professional and personal reasons (closer to family).
 My wife, Kathy, is a librarian and I have one daughter who has graduated from college and is working in Chicago, and one daughter who is a nurse in a wonderful Veterinary Clinic.